 Usage Example

-After completing the configuration, let’s test whether speech recognition is working properly:
+After completing the configuration, let’s test whether speech recognition is working properly:- Open a text input field

 - Perform voice input